 Churchill Casualty Ltd. is a member-owned heterogeneous group captive domiciled in the Cayman Islands.
-Each Shareholder has equal ownership and invests a one-time cash capitalization of $36,000.
-Each share is broken-out into two categories, $35,900 of redeemable preference shares and $100 for a single common share.
-Each Shareholder represents a single and equal vote on Churchill Casualty Ltd.'s Board of Directors regardless of premium size.
+Each shareholder has equal ownership and makes a one-time cash contribution.
+Each shareholder appoints one director with a single and equal vote on Churchill Casualty Ltd.'s Board of Directors regardless of premium size.

 Each Churchill Casualty Ltd. members' premium is developed through the use of an actuarially determined loss forecast.
 The actuary uses each member's own loss history to determine appropriate funding for expected losses.
 Net premium is allocated to each member until losses are paid.
 The loss funding, derived from the actuarial forecast, is broken-out into two categories by the actuary known as the "A & B" Funds.
 The "A" Fund pays for the first $125,000 of any loss and the "B" Fund contributes to the remainder of the Company's loss layer up to $400,000 total per occurrence.